Skip to content

 Audio languages

-The default language refers to floor audio language(s) in your broadcast.
+The default language refers to the language spoken in your broadcast (also known as the floor language).
 When the player is rendered for the first time, this language is selected by default (unless you specify a different language in the embed code or via the API).
 Afterwards, the player remembers a viewer's selection.
 If the floor audio contains multiple languages, you can select Original as default language.

-The 'Audio Languages' tab with 2 T@H languages
+The 'Audio languages' tab with 2 T@H languages

 For each T@H language, Clevercast creates an interpreter room for remote simultaneous interpretation, protected by a secret key in the URL.
 Interpreters use this room to watch and listen to the incoming video stream, while simultaneously translating it.
 Use the 'Open room' link to go to the interpreter room, and 'Copy' to send the URL to your interpreter(s).
 If an interpreter needs to translate two languages during the same event, add the second language using 'Add 2nd language'.